Image from 1917 Suffolk Chronicle and Mercury newspaper.

 William was 31 years old, a Stamper – Post Office.
 He was married and Head of the Household.

-On the 23rd June 1904, Great Yarmouth, Norfolk, William married Mary Ann Eliza Parker, born 1877, Great Yarmouth.
+On the 23rd June 1904, at the Wesleyan Chapel, Great Yarmouth, Norfolk, William married Mary Ann Eliza Parker, born 1877, Great Yarmouth.
 They had 1 son:

 William Richard Hambling, born August 1905, Great Yarmouth.